Home About Features Help Pricing ⬇ Download

 Local AI Local AI — built-in llama.cpp (offline, no setup)

-ComIO.Studio ships with an embedded llama.cpp runtime — you can run an open-source LLM fully offline, with no API key, no terminal, no Node.js.
+ComIO.Studio ships with an embedded llama.cpp runtime — you can run a local LLM model fully offline, with no API key, no terminal, no Node.js.
 Everything happens inside the app.

 How to enable